rem-bot-industries/rem-v2/README.md

 9. Go into the just created directory and open a cmd and execute `npm install --no-optional`
 10. Create the following directories within the root: `temp`,`audio`,`config`
 11. Create 2 files within the config directory: `main.json` and `keys.json`.
 An Example can be found down below.
+12. Run `npm run build` in your terminal and then start rem by going into the dist folder and then executing `node index.js` in there.

 ## Example main.json
 ```json